 Read course descriptions for the classes you will take in the online master’s in behavior analysis program.

 After completing the online master’s in behavior analysis program and 750 hours of fieldwork, you will have met all academic requirements to sit for the BCBA exam.
-Once you pass the BCBA exam, you will become an independent practitioner who provides behavior analytic services.
+Once you pass the BCBA exam, you will become a certified practitioner who provides behavior analytic services.
 Visit the BACB website for an overview of the certification requirements.

 Applied Behavior Analysis Career Opportunities